Learn to tie the best knots for camping and survival here, and add another survival skill handy for your outdoor adventures!

 These knots can be applied to your regular cordage like paracord but for demonstration purposes, a rope and a tree will be used.

 Anybody can tie a knot.
-The question is, can anybody tie a knot and get it undone easily in such a way that the rope can be used again?
+The question is, can anybody tie a knot and get it undone easily so the rope can be used again?

 Sometimes when using a rope, you don't have to actually use a knot.
 You just have to put it against something and put tension on it.

-And the cool thing about it is when I need to pick up and go, I grab the end of the rope that’s loose and it's free.
+And the cool thing about it is when I need to pick up and go, I grab the end of the rope which is loose and it's free.